 So, what’s changed in the last 80 or so years?
 Well, the Second World War ended, we put a man on the moon, and–following Moore’s Law–industry costs dropped dramatically.
 As prices dropped, innovation boomed.
 Today, the technology that brings us things like Gmail or Venmo is the result of a declining cost curve within a given industries.

-So, which industries are currently positioned for high investment return based on similarly declining cost curves?
+So, talking about pricing curve foreshadowing, which industries do you feel are currently positioned for high investment return based on similarly declining cost curves?

 Declining Gene Sequencing costs → Rise of Personalized Medicine

 Cost curves foreshadowing success: As with the price of the iPad 2, the cost of gene sequencing for a single human genome has dropped precipitously – from $100 million in 2001 to just over $1,000 today.
 Here’s a chart from the National Human Genome Research Institute (NHGRI).
 Note the line indicating Moore’s Law, helpfully provided by the NHGRI.
 Gene Sequencing cost declines are much steeper than the cost declines in computing.
 This is quite incredible.

 What this means in case of pricing curve foreshadowing: in the next few years, we will start to have incredibly fine grained individual genetic data at our fingertips.
 The immediate implication is that we will be able to personalize medical treatment to each individual’s unique needs.
 We fully expect personalized medicine to be a big trend – and it is happening already.

 Per the Personalized Medicine Coalition, in the past three years, more than 20% of the drugs approved by the FDA were categorized as personalized medicine, and 42% of the drugs currently under development are categorized as personalized medicine.
 This indicates immense potential for industry growth in the next 5-10 years.
 In terms of cost of curves foreshadowing, this growth helps investors capitalize on them.